ChannelEngine: how to create a test channel return

 Introduction

-When integrating a new channel, it is a good practice to test the channel return process, that is, a return received from the marketplace – which has to be marked by the seller as received so the refund can be processed.
+When integrating a new channel, it is recommended to test the process for receiving returns from a marketplace or channel.
+The seller must mark the return as received so that the refund can be processed.

 Creating a test channel return